cokoro/equations_quiz/README.md

 #### Part 2
 On the second page, A layout contains:
   1 TextView field for displaying the question
-  2 EditText fields for inputting the answer (Note: If the question is about linear equation or if the question is about quadratic equation but there is only one root, one of the EditText fields should be disabled.)
+  2 EditText fields for inputting the answer
   1 Button for submitting the answer
   1 TextView for displaying the correctness of the input answer and the correct answer
-  1 Button for proceeding to the next question
+  1 Button for proceeding to the next question.

+If the question is about linear equation or if the question is about quadratic equation but there is only one root, one of the EditText fields should be disabled.

 <img src="https://cl.ly/0z0B2B3v3C2f/Screen%20Recording%202017-11-07%20at%2009.33%20%E4%B8%8B%E5%8D%88.gif" />